 Install anti-malware and anti-virus software on all devices

 As noted earlier, you should already have anti-virus software installed on your computer and any internet-connected devices — this includes your tablets and smartphones.
 We live in an increasingly connected world and just one vulnerable device can open your life up to cyber attack and a loss of your private data.

 Log out of websites when you’re done

 When you are accessing your online bank portal, you will likely ensure you log out correctly before you continue browsing the web.
 But for other online accounts, users show less caution and this leaves their personal details vulnerable.
 So be mindful to logout of all of your online accounts when you are done.
-Can auto logouts be built into GoDaddy websites like they are for Commbank etc?
-If so we could include this here.

 Start using a password manager